 He brings a dynamic to CrossFit a few others do.
 This is partly due to the years spent as a US Navy Seal where a very high level of fitness was expected.
 Although Josh is no longer a US Navy Seal, the years he spent as a Seal gave him both physical and mental strength that he was also able to bring to CrossFit and use to his benefit.
-Benjamin Bunn is another CrossFit athlete with a similar background in special forces.
+Benjamin Bunn and Sean Sweeney are other CrossFit athletes with similar backgrounds in special forces.

 Josh first started CrossFit in 2005.
 In 2011, he made his first appearance at the CrossFit Games.
 He completed the games in an astounding 2nd place finish overall.
 In 2012, Bridges suffered a knee injury which saw him being unable to compete for the majority of the season.
 Luckily he was able to jump right back in after recovering and back into competing.

 Bridges’ comeback saw him finishing off in 7th place in the 2013 games, and in 2014 Bridges managed to secure a 4th place finish.
 Taking part in six CrossFit Games in total, Bridges has finished in the top ten three times.

 Josh is known for not only being physically ready for any challenge but mentally prepared too.
 He uses his skills to help others in becoming more mentally prepared for any problems they may face.

 The Switch From Wrestling

 Bridges played both baseball and took part in wrestling in high school.
 But it was wrestling that fit for Bridges.
 It was also his skills in wrestling that earned him a full scholarship to Lindenwood University.
 He fell in love with the sport and decided to focus on nothing else but wrestling.

 But Josh yearned for something more, something more challenging.
 That is when he discovered CrossFit.
 Bridges loved both the physical side of CrossFit as well as the mental focus and high level of fitness that it entails.